currentxchange/purple-explainer/README.md

 # Purple Empowers Creators

-> This repo will cover cXc.world's economy, called Purple, made of the tokens [PURPLE](https://wax.bloks.io/account/purplepurple), [BLU](https://wax.bloks.io/account/blublublublu), [BLUX](https://wax.bloks.io/account/bluxbluxblux), and [SOL](https://wax.simplemarket.io/trading/ft/currentxchng/SOL) (above), staking PURPLE preview, [roadmap](Roadmap.md) and legal disclaimers.
+> This repo will cover cXc.world's economy, called Purple, made of the tokens [PURPLE](https://wax.bloks.io/account/purplepurple), [BLUX](https://wax.bloks.io/account/bluxbluxblux), and [SOL](https://wax.simplemarket.io/trading/ft/currentxchng/SOL) (above), staking PURPLE preview, [roadmap](Roadmap.md) and legal disclaimers.

-Purple is a **Co-Creative Economy** where participants receive daily SOL to shine their light on content they love with an "Up" that pays the creator(s).
+Purple is a **Biomimetic Economy** where participants receive daily SOL to shine their light on content they love with an "Up" that pays the creator(s).

 # Solar Concept

-Purple's design is modeled after the Solar System.
+Purple is modeled after the Solar System.

 > The Sun gives us lovelight each day.
 If we share that lovelight with others, we grow together.
 If we don’t, the lovelight is unmanifested and fades away.
 Either way, the Sun still shines the next day, giving us another chance to share and manifest this creative solar energy.